-iPad Air officially announced by Apple [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+iPad Air officially announced by Apple [UPDATED]Alex Wagner - Editorial Director of News and Content

 One month after Apple gathered a bunch of journalists into a room to introduce the iPhone 5s and iPhone 5c, the Cupertino firm has corralled everyone together once again to introduce some larger-screened devices.